-The Academy maintains a lost and found box in the cafeteria on the north wall.
-Lost books and valuables may be picked up at the front desk.
-Unclaimed items will be given away or discarded periodically throughout the year.
+The Academy maintains a lost and found in the cafeteria on the north wall.
+Personal valuables such as eyeglasses, jewelry, etc., may be picked up at the front desk.
 It is strongly recommended that all personal items be marked with the student's name.
 Uniform clothing should have the last name on the inside label; calculators should have the name etched on them, and it is recommended that student-owned consumable books have the student's name prominently displayed either on the front cover or on one of the four sides of the book.
-All unidentified clothing, lunch boxes, etc. not claimed within one week will be donated.
+All unclaimed clothing, lunch boxes, etc. not claimed within one week will be donated.
+Textbooks are school property.
+If lost and unclaimed, the textbook will be returned to the student with a detention.